TheProfitPilgrim/mf_research_reports/reports/Report mf_category_analysis.md

 Notes :
 1. All the fund return table values are Arithmetic Mean of the values of individual funds in the pf with N funds (i.e, pf return if equal allocation)
 2. Suppose top 20 funds are picked based on best 3 month recent return and 2/20 of the funds have existed for only 5 months, then for the mean calculation of 6 month and higher periods, these will be excluded.
-A minimum of 75% of the funds must have a particular data point to calculate average.
+A minimum of 75% of the funds must have a particular data point to calculate average
+3. There is no back testing or some other measure that is being done to see how effective this selection is - its just picking the **current** funds that show up and aggregating their historical performance numbers to look for something interesting.

+The following tables are concise results (standalone and comparitive) of the various formed portfolios.
+Though its lengthy (2 x 6 =12 tables), the data is easy to interpret and can provide insights.
+Only 2 parameters are being varied - one is ***selection process*** (picking the best short, mid and long term performers) and the other is ***the number of funds in the portfolio***.
+Skip the tables to the observations section below.

 ### Picking the top 3-month toppers